 Meet the nocturnal residents of Knepp Wildland on a night time safari.
 Learn about the wonderful variety of UK bats and how to identify these enchanting little mammals.
 We’ll see some bats in the hand, kindly on loan from the Sussex Bat Hospital.
-Learn about the wonderful variety of these enchanting tiny mammals and how to identify them.

-We’ll look at some of the colourful moths from traps set the night before, and learn about their fascinating lifecycles – from the bright pink-and-yellow elephant hawk-moth through to the buff-tip - the moth that thinks it’s a twig.
-Loitering around the moth trap will be other delightful moths like the setaceous hebrew character, rosy footman and chocolate-tip.
+We’ll also look at colourful moths from traps set the night before, from the bright pink-and-yellow elephant hawk-moth through to the buff-tip - the moth that thinks it’s a twig - and other delightful moths like the setaceous Hebrew character, rosy footman and chocolate-tip.

 Picking up their high frequency echolocation calls, we’ll seek out these different species as they emerge to hunt - like Daubenton’s bat which skims over Knepp lake using its large feet to fish insects from the water’s surface; and the common pipistrelle, which, though weighing less than a £1 coin, can eat 3,000 insects in a night.

 This is a walking safari at a gentle pace for about 1 ½ hours, with frequent stops.
 You’ll need a moderate level of fitness and be able to cope with walking on uneven ground in dark conditions.
 At the end of our Safari we’ll break for a glass of wine under the stars.

 Your booking has been taken and you should receive a booking confirmation email shortly.